FlyingCow31/FlyingCow31/README.md

 * 💻 I like playing minecraft, CS2 (RIP CSGO ⚰) and some random games (including mines).
 * 🤷‍♂️ I will post all my projects here, if you have a piece of advice for me, you can send me a message!
 * ✅✨I'm interested in development, business, fitness and more generaly self-improvement.
+* 🐱‍🏍 I'm going to Ireland next year !
+I'll be studying English literature and gaelic as an Erasmus student.

 ## 🛠 My Skills
 - HTML/CSS